 Robotic Process Automation (RPA)-

 RPA has been around since the 1980s and there are already some impressive implementations that can automate many of our workflow tasks such as time-consuming order-entry, processing applications, and invoicing.
+You can see an example of such automation on the Mostbet website.
 There have also been some more sophisticated implementations in healthcare for automating the administration of medications and procedures.
 The technology is still relatively new, but adoption is growing quickly as businesses realize the benefits and cost savings.

 Virtual Reality (VR)-